Deposits

 By issuing a separate deposit invoice, you maintain the original booking until finalization, converting it to an invoice closer to the event date.
 This process avoids altering previously reported invoices and simplifies financial tracking.

-Creating a Deposit Invoice
+Steps to Create a Deposit Invoice

 To create a deposit invoice in HirePOS, follow these steps: